pivotal-cf/pcf-release-notes/p1-v1.1/opsmanager_ki.html.md

 ---
 title: Pivotal Ops Manager 1.1.0.0 Known Issues
 ---
+* Reducing the size of a persistent disk to an inadequate size will cause data loss.
+This setting is found on the Resources tab inside of a product within Pivotal Ops Manager.
+The change must be applied before a problem occurs.

 * Deleting products in Ops Manager must be done separately from applying changes or installing other products to avoid unexpected errors.

 * After installing the 'Pivotal Metrics' product (currently in Beta), operators must increase the Collector VM instance count to 1 and re-push Elastic Runtime to have the setting take effect.